MartaSzuran/MartaSzuran/README.md

 ## :muscle: If you are looking for employee who:
 * is responsible
-* is devoted to his tasks
+* is devoted to her tasks
 * love to work as team player
 * is well organize
 * open-minded